sonatype-nexus-community/nancy/README.md

 ```
  ~ > nancy
 Usage:
 nancy [options] </path/to/Gopkg.lock>
 nancy [options] </path/to/go.sum>

 Options:
   -exclude-vulnerability value
-    	Comma seperated list of CVEs to exclude
+        Comma separated list of CVEs to exclude
+  -exclude-vulnerability-file string
+        Path to a file containing newline separated CVEs to be excluded (default "./.nancy-ignore")
   -no-color
         indicate output should not be colorized
   -noColor
         indicate output should not be colorized (deprecated: please use no-color)
   -quiet
         indicate output should contain only packages with vulnerabilities
   -version
         prints current nancy version
 ```

 `nancy` currently works for projects that use `dep` or `go mod` for dependencies.